-I Play a lot of Dungeons and Dragons, and other role playing games, but only use my computers for writing scenarios and for creating my own little world.
+I Play a lot of Dungeons and Dragons, and other role playing games, but only use my computers for writing scenarios and for creating maps of my own little world.
 Most of the playing time is done sitting around a real table facing real people drinking real ale and rolling real polyhedral dice.
 Yes, I know I'm geek, but so are most people who will read this.
 However, I am also the oldest geek I know.
 Most of you probably get your gaming fix versus a computer.
 I happen to get mine with other like-minded humans.

 I am currently 64 years old, chronologically speaking, and ageing a little each year.
 However, like many folks I speak to, I have the ME inside, who only feels like a 25 year old.
 Willing to admit to adulthood, but I really wish the old guy would stop standing in front of me when I am at the mirror brushing my hair in the mornings.
 I wouldn't trade my life experiences for more life though; I doubt many have had the rich life I have led on three continents over three score years.